Komatsu respects the rights of individuals to privacy and this Policy sets out how Komatsu collects and treats Personal Information.

 Komatsu will take such steps as are reasonable to correct Personal Information about an individual having regard to the purpose for which it is held, to ensure that the information is accurate, up to date, complete, relevant and not misleading.

-2.9 Usage Details & IP Addresses, Cookies and Remarketing Campaigns
+2.9 Usage Details & IP Addresses, Cookies, Remarketing Campaigns and Customer Feedback

 Usage Details & IP Addresses